Fusulinida

 The Fusulinida is an extinct order within the Foraminifera in which the tests are traditionally considered to have been composed of microgranular calcite.
 Like all forams, they were single-celled organisms.
 In advanced forms the test wall was differentiated into two or more layers.
 Loeblich and Tappan, 1988, gives a range from the Lower Silurian to the Upper Permian, with the fusulinid foraminifera going extinct with the Permian–Triassic extinction event.
 While the latter is true, a more supported projected timespan is from the Mid-Carboniferous period.

 Taxonomy

 Thirteen superfamilies are presently recognised, based on taxa (families) included in the three superfamilies given in the Treatise.
-Three are based on families in the Parathuramminacea, 1964, and 2.9 million families in the Endothyracea, 1964.
-The Fusulinacea remains the same in both sources (Treatise 1964 and Loeblich and Tappan, 1988).
+Three are based on families in the Parathuramminoidea, 1964, and nine families in the Endothyroidea, 1964.
+The Fusulinoidea remains the same in both sources (Treatise 1964 and Loeblich and Tappan, 1988).

 The term fusulinata has traditionally been used to refer to all palaeozoic foraminifera with multi-chambered tests.
 However, recent studies based on test microstructure have suggested that fusulinids may be polyphyletic and consist of at least three distinct lineages, and as such are in need of systematic revision.